 £470,000 that has been donated to local charities and organisations.

 Elite runners from clubs in surrounding counties, social runners and families came together to complete either the 7.4k run or the shorter 4K route for walkers and the race for school years 1-6.
 The fine weather was ideal for the runners and it brought out large crowds who lined the streets, who with the Sawston Youth Group Band and the local samba band in the High Street, gave encouragement to walkers and runners alike.

 The start and finish at Sawston Village College attracted crowds who enjoyed the fancy-dress competition, the childrens slide, face painting, a fire engine and numerous side stalls.
 In addition to the runners Spiderman; Superman, Wonder Woman and many more were present in fancy dress adding to the family appeal.
 Many of the entrants commented on the event by saying "the appeal of the event is the special atmosphere created by the community support around the course; it is like the London Marathon, so different from normal runs".

-The overall winner was Miguel Branco of Stapleford in a fast time of 24.58 minutes and the winning lady was Sarah Wightman of Sawston in 28.19 minutes.
-Sue Woods of Sawston won the ladies over 55 years for the fourth consecutive year.
-The first Sawston Village College Girl was Sophie Brock who came first in the school years 7- 11 category and the first Sawston Village College Boy was Peter Creed who came third in the category.
-The most successful family were the four members of the Courtois family from Great Abington who had father Vincent winning the 40-54 category, mother Detienne coming second in the ladies 40-54 and sons Martin winning school years 7-11 and brother Simon coming second in school years 1-6.
+The overall winner was John Baslington of Sawston in a time of 25.00 minutes and the winning lady was Kristy Guneratne of Shelford; Sue Woods of Sawston won the over 55 years ladies race for the fifth consecutive year.
+The first Sawston Village College girl was Sophie Brock who also came first in 2018 in the school years 7- 11 category and the first Sawston Village College Boy was Mathew Smith.
+John was especially pleased as he has entered the event over many years, from being a student at Sawston Village College and came back from his army base to enter.
+The most successful family, for the second year, were the Courtois family of Great Abington who had Simon coming first in school years 1-6; mother Sophie coming second in the 40-54 and father Vincent coming third in the 40-54 categories.
+See the Results page for the first three places in all categories.